Concerned youths under the aegis of Youth

 Residents of Agege during the protest at Lagos House, Alausa.
 Photo: Micheal Opeyemi

-reports that some of the protesters carried placards with inscriptions that read: “Agege people are not chronic debtors”, “Ikeja Electricity, where is our pre-paid metres” and “We say ABSOLUTE NO TO BORROWED-LEG (FEEDER).”
+Naij.com reports that some of the protesters carried placards with inscriptions that read: “Agege people are not chronic debtors”, “Ikeja Electricity, where is our pre-paid metres” and “We say ABSOLUTE NO TO BORROWED-LEG (FEEDER).”

-The President of the Association, Niniola Moruf Adegoke, told that they were protesting against the refusal of the electricity company to provide them with pre-paid metre and price inflation from the Lagos State Waste Management Authority (LAWMA) without the consent of the state government.
+The President of the Association, Niniola Moruf Adegoke, told Naij.com that they were protesting against the refusal of the electricity company to provide them with pre-paid metre and price inflation from the Lagos State Waste Management Authority (LAWMA) without the consent of the state government.

 The leaders of the association have completely condemned the lawlessness and oppressive behaviour of both state agencies.

-A man carrying rechargeable lamp without light during the protest at Lagos House in Alausa area of Lagos state.
+Lagos House in Alausa area of Lagos state.
 Photo: Micheal Opeyemi

 At the time of filling this report no one from the state government had come out to address the youths as they waited.